microsoft/qsharp/language_service/README.md

-# Q# Language service
+# Q# Language Service

-This crate contains the implementation of Q# editor features such as auto-complete, go to definition and hover.
+This crate contains the implementation of Q# editor features such as auto-complete, go-to-definition and hover.

 The interface for the language service is based on the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current),